Synthetixio/perps-keepers/prometheus/README.md

 # prometheus

-A dockerised Prometheus setup designed to scrape and upload keeper metrics (uptime, liquidated positions) to a remote Prometheus backend.
+A dockerised Prometheus setup designed to scrape and upload keeper metrics (uptime, liquidated positions) to a Prometheus backend.
+You can connect an Grafana instance to this prometheus backend.

 1. Prometheus is started on `localhost:9090`.
 2. Keeper is started, and exposes a scrapable metrics endpoint at `http://localhost:8084`.
 3. Prometheus scrapes the keeper metrics endpoint periodically (currently every 1s).
-4. Using the remote write feature, Prometheus writes these metrics to a remote Prometheus backend - the recommended way is using a Grafana cloud instance, with Prometheus plugin installed.

 Since Prometheus configurations don't support environment variables, [confd](https://github.com/kelseyhightower/confd) is used to generate config from a template file.